List of Sheffield United F.C. managers

 A chaotic 2010–11 season saw the Blades go through three managers, Kevin Blackwell, who was assistant manager at United under former manager Neil Warnock.
 Gary Speed and another self confessed Blades fan and Sheffield born Micky Adams as well as John Carver who took charge as acting manager for a number of games, the ultimate result of which saw the side relegated to League One.

 The club remained in the third tier for five years under several managers; Former Sheffield Wednesday manager Danny Wilson, Nigel Clough and Nigel Adkins.
 Then in 2016 the club turned to Chris Wilder who was a former ball boy and former player as well as a Sheffield United fan.
 In his first season in charge he took the club back to the second tier finishing 1st with 100 points, a club record for highest points in a season.

 In his second season he got United off to a great start.
 Having beaten city rivals Sheffield Wednesday with 4–2 at Hillsborough (the most goals the club have ever scored in a game at Hillsborough).
 The team were top of the league and looking for back to back promotions.
 However the team would finish the season in 10th place, in part due to injuries to key players.

 The majority of the club's managers have been English, the only exceptions being John Harris, Ian Porterfield, Billy McEwan and David Weir (all from Scotland), Gary Speed (who was Welsh) and Danny Wilson who has represented Northern Ireland at international football.
 Wilson is also one of two managers to have been manager of United and fierce Steel City rivals Sheffield Wednesday.
 Wilson was Wednesday's manager in 1998 and also a player for Wednesday in the early 1990s.
 He was United's manager in 2011.
 The other manager is Steve Bruce, who started his managerial career at Sheffield United as a player-manager in 1998.
 Then became Wednesday's manager in 2019.

-Paul Heckingbottom is the current manager.
+Chris Wilder is the current manager having been appointed for a third spell in September 2025.